 These Special Departures includes all 3 Great New Zealand Rail Journeys – The Northern Explorer Train, The Coastal Pacific Train, The TranzAlpine Train.

 This is a limited offer & subject to availability.
-Bookings must be deposited by 5 October to receive all rail journeys at no cost.

 The South Island Grand Tour is a comprehensive and evenly paced tour to experience the best of New Zealand’s South Island.